 7 Easy Ways To Moisturize A Dry Scalp From Derms & Hairstylists

 No, a dry scalp is no small annoyance.
 And while the face and body tend to get most of our skin care attention, the scalp's skin woes should be attended to with the same diligence.
-So now you may also be wondering how best to treat it.
+So now you may also be wondering how best to deal with it.

 With your face or body, the solution tends to be a bit simpler: Slather on a nurturing lotion and do so consistently.
-With your scalp you don't have that solution, as for most people, you have hair in the way.
+With your scalp you don't have that solution, since for most people, you have hair in the way.

-1. Apply scalp-specific oils.
+Apply scalp-specific oils.

 "Jojoba makes an excellent moisturizer for dryness since the active components of jojoba oil mimic the body's natural oils due to its waxy nature," notes naturopathic doctor Tess Marshall, N.D.
 "The oil is made up of mostly fatty acids and wax esters.
 This includes helping dry or flaky skin on the scalp."

-2. Try a hydrating hair & skin supplement.
+Try a hydrating hair & skin supplement.

 You have a few avenues available via supplementation.
 First up: Collagen supplements are made of amino acid peptides, which are able to be absorbed by the body where they aid in various functions.* For the skin and hair, they help in two ways.